davidfeldner/Creating-a-jar-file/README.md

 ### Error: "Execution failed for task ':run'. ... java finished with non-zero exit value 1"

-- Have you added the gradle code for the jar task to build a non modular jar?
+- Have you added the gradle code for the jar task to build a non modular jar? <br>
 Check that you don't have 'mainModule' set under application.
 Otherwise gradle might think that you are still using modules.

 # Debugging a jar